a-abuzar/KMRL-UIO/PROJECT_OVERVIEW.md

-# Project Overview: A-Star Railway Analytics
+# Project Overview: KMRL Unified Intelligence Operator

-This document outlines the technical stack and the overall workflow of the A-Star Railway Analytics project.
+This document outlines the technical stack and the overall workflow of the KMRL Unified Intelligence Operator project.

 ## Tech Stack